ptdoge/DGANet/DGANet/README.md

 ## Inference

 You can download the weights of the models presented in our paper.
 Please refer to our original paper for more details.
-After downloading the models, you can put it in 'checkpoint'.
+After downloading the models, you can put them in 'checkpoint'.
 [Link](https://pan.baidu.com/s/1YogM0IU-_HbYqTuldwGtwg?pwd=5xs3)

 ## Citation
 If this code is helpful for your research, please cite our paper: